-Green spot algae is a common type algae that you may see in your freshwater home aquarium.
+Green spot algae is a common type of algae that you may see in your freshwater home aquarium.
 A small amount of this type of green algae is normal and expected in any aquarium, but an overgrowth can be treated and prevented.

 Characteristics and Causes

 Spot algae are seen as circular, thin, bright green spots that adhere strongly to the surface of the glass and other hard surfaces.
 Typical causes are excess light and excess nutrients.

 If your tank is experiencing green spot algae on plants, likely it's due to low phosphates.
 If it is on the glass but not on the plants, then just clean the glass; you are doing fine.